tochno-st/sudrfscraper/README.md

-## SUDRF Scraper (User-friendly interactive interface to parse Russian courts decisions)
+## SUDRFScraper (User-friendly interactive interface to parse Russian courts decisions)

 Project is made by **Andrew Sudarkin** in collaboration with [**To Be Precise**](https://tochno.st/).